nbuylding/nbuylding/README.md

 Author and Web Developer in training.
 -------------------------------------

-I've been learning to code for the past several months after deciding to change careers.
+I've been learning to code for the past year after deciding to change careers.
 I'm also a published author, and while I plan on writing more books in the future, entering the tech industry is my current priority.

 * 🌍  I'm based in Ontario, CA.
 * ✉️  You can contact me at [nbuylding@live.ca](mailto:nbuylding@live.ca)